andrewrgarcia/voxelmap/docs/source/usage.rst

 >>> vxm.MeshView('pillars.obj',alpha=1,wireframe=True)  # load for view with the global MeshView method (see below)

-And also with Blender using Blender's Import tool.
+And with Blender importing ``pillars_mesh.obj`` with the Import tool.
 Below are the outputs from the voxelmap (left) and the Blender (right) approach:

 .. |pillars_vxm| image:: ../img/objto3d/pillars.png